iamrupambiswas/100DaysOfCode/README.md

 - Compared the time complexity of both algorithms, with Binary Search providing significant improvements over larger datasets
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day18)

+### Day 19 – Sorting Algorithms (Bubble, Selection, Insertion)
+Today, I focused on exploring fundamental sorting algorithms:
+- Implemented **Bubble Sort**, which repeatedly swapped adjacent elements to sort the array
+- Practiced **Selection Sort**, where I selected the smallest element from the unsorted part and placed it at the beginning
+- Worked on **Insertion Sort**, inserting elements in their correct position as I progressed through the array
+- Compared the time complexities of these algorithms and analyzed their performance on small datasets
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day19)